-Alexei Kamran Ditter is an associate professor of Chinese at Reed College in Portland, OR, USA.
+Alexei Kamran Ditter is an associate professor of Chinese at Reed College in Portland, OR.
 His research explores interactions between social and textual practices in late medieval China, focusing in particular on questions of place, genre, and memory.
 Publications include articles on 20th c. literary histories of the Tang dynasty (618–907), civil examinations and cover letters in late 8th c.
 China, conceptions of urban space in Duan Chengshi's 9th c.
 Records of Monasteries and Stupas, and the commercialization of funerary writing in the mid- to late-Tang, as well as a volume of annotated translations from a 10th c. anthology, Tales from Tang China: Selections from the Taiping guangji (co-edited with Jessey J.C.
 Choo and Sarah M. Allen, 2017).
 He is currently completing a monograph studying genre and memory in medieval Chinese literature and co-editing, with Jessey J.C.
 Choo, an anthology of late medieval entombed epitaph inscriptions.

 Immortalized in Stone: Memory Making in Late Medieval China